-Starting with LISTSERV 1.8d the operators = and ^= are available to perform wildcard matches in conditional blocks.
-For instance JOHN_DOE@UNIX.EXAMPLE.COM = JDOE@EXAMPLE.COM is a true statement.
+The operators = and ^= are available to perform wildcard matches in conditional blocks.
+For instance JOHN_DOE@UNIX.EXAMPLE.COM =

+JDOE@EXAMPLE.COM is a true statement.
 The wildcard specification is on the right-hand side whereas the actual text (or variable) you are evaluating is on the left.